 Step 1: Identify Graphic Design Needs

 The first thing you have to decide is how often you need graphic design services.
-If you need graphic designs for every project—and those projects are frequent or come under short notice—you may need a full-time graphic designer.
+If you need graphic designs for every project—and those projects are frequent or come under short notice—you may need to hire a full-time graphic designer.
 They are typically cheaper over a longer period than freelancers.
 Also, they will most likely have a better grasp on the company’s vision and can make changes or shift projects faster than a freelancer.

-Step 2: Think About Budget
+Step 2: Establish the Budget

 To understand how much to budget for, you first need to understand the typical costs.
 Then, you have to determine how much money you can allocate for graphic design resources and how vital those services are to your company’s success.
 That may help you decide whether to hire an experienced designer or a designer who is just beginning to build their portfolio.